Images | Core Data | Undo/Redo | Preferences | Reset Sync

 Keep in mind that your database (containing all of the Shows and Plots you create) is stored locally on your device, not in the cloud.
 This means that if you sign out of your iCloud account, your database will remain on your device, so you cannot store different collections of Shows for different iCloud accounts.
 All the data on your device will sync with whichever iCloud account is signed in.

-Because Core Data sync uses a third-party framework and not the native iCloud directory, LD will only sync database changes when it’s running, so you’ll see your most recent changes take effect when you first open the app.
-However, Plot and Shape images will sync continuously in the background.
+Because Core Data sync uses a third-party framework and not the native iCloud directory, LD will only sync database changes when it’s running (including in the background), so you’ll see your most recent changes take effect when you first open the app.
+For this reason, if you open LD on a device that you haven’t used in a while, it may take a long time to sync changes, and you may see some strange-looking things happen as the database gets caught up.
+However, Plot, Gel, and Shape images will sync continuously in the background, even if LD is not open.

 Undo/Redo is managed on each device, not through iCloud.
 When updates are made through iCloud sync, they will be ignored by the undo manager; only changes made on your current device are undo-able.